What is it: Koi wa Ameagari no You ni (After the Rain)

 - Screenplay: Hiroshi Seko

-- Character Design: Haruko Iizuka
+- Character design: Haruko Iizuka

 - Music: Konomi Suzuki

-Furthermore, "Koi wa Ameagari no You ni" stands out for its honest depiction of intergenerational relationships.
+Furthermore, “Koi wa Ameagari no You ni” stands out for its honest portrayal of intergenerational relationships.
 The dynamic between Akira and Kondo is complex and multifaceted, raising questions about love, maturity, and social expectations.
 The anime challenges stereotypes and prejudices, showing that love can blossom in unexpected circumstances.
-This sensitive and realistic approach is one of the reasons the series has won over such a diverse audience.
+This sensitive and realistic approach is one of the reasons why the series has won over such a diverse audience.